-This Appendix is circulated to the Shareholders (as defined herein) of Choo Chiang Holdings Ltd. (the "Company") together with the Company's annual report for the financial year ended 31 December 2021 ("Annual Report").
-Its purpose is to explain to Shareholders the rationale and provide information relating to, and to seek Shareholders' approval for, the proposed renewal of the Share Buy-back Mandate (as defined herein) to be tabled at the AGM (as defined herein) of the Company to be held on Wednesday, 27 April 2022 at 11:00 a.m. by way of electronic means.
+This Appendix is circulated to the Shareholders (as defined herein) of Choo Chiang Holdings Ltd. (the "Company") together with the Company's annual report for the financial year ended 31 December 2022 ("Annual Report").
+Its purpose is to explain to Shareholders the rationale and provide information relating to, and to seek Shareholders' approval for, the proposed renewal of the Share Buy-back Mandate (as defined herein) to be tabled at the AGM (as defined herein) of the Company to be held on Thursday, 27 April 2023 at 02:30 p.m. at Choo Chiang HQ level 2 conference room @ 10 Woodlands Loop, Singapore 738388.